Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Phthalates

 - Smaller litter sizes

-Endocrine disorders: As endocrine disruptors, phthalates can lead to thyroid dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
-This can be due to diseases, disorders, or damage and can affect the quality of life., which can manifest as changes in coat, weight fluctuations, and activity changes.
+Endocrine disorders: As endocrine disruptors, phthalates can lead to thyroid dysfunction, which can manifest as changes in coat, weight fluctuations, and activity changes.

-Immunological changes: A weakened immune defense can lead to increased susceptibility to infections.
+Immunological changes: A weakened immune defense can lead to increased susceptibility to infection.

 Diagnosis

-Clinical examination can provide clues to organ-specific changes.
+The clinical examination can provide indications of organ-specific changes.
 If phthalate exposure is suspected, the following diagnostic steps should be considered:

-Laboratory diagnostics: Blood chemical tests can indicate liver and kidney dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
-This can be due to diseases, disorders, or damage and can affect the quality of life..
-Elevated liver enzyme levels (ALT, AST, ALP) may suggest hepatotoxic effects.
-A blood count can provide clues to inflammatory processes or immunological changes.
+Laboratory diagnostics: Blood chemistry tests can provide indications of liver and kidney dysfunction.
+Elevated liver enzyme levels (ALT, AST, ALP) may indicate hepatotoxic effects.
+A blood count can provide indications of inflammatory processes or immunological changes.

 Specific detection of phthalates: Direct detection of phthalates or their metabolites is possible and represents the most reliable diagnostic method.
-Suitable methods include:
+The following are suitable for this:

 - Urine analyses: Phthalate metabolites are mainly excreted renally and can be detected in urine.
-This method provides information about short-term exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..
+This method provides information about short-term exposure.

 Therapeutic principles

-In relevant suspected cases, for example, regarding the reproductive capacity of dogs and cats, the detection of phthalates in urine is possible.
+In appropriate suspected cases, for example with regard to the reproductive capacity of dogs and cats, detection of phthalates in urine is possible.

-While, for example, certain phthalate-containing substances (vinyl) are no longer approved for the manufacture of children’s toys, vinyl continues to be used in the manufacture of toys and other utensils for dogs and cats.
+While, for example, certain phthalate-containing materials (vinyl) are no longer approved for the manufacture of children’s toys, vinyl continues to be used in the manufacture of toys and other items for dogs and cats.

-Dietary Change: A high-quality, balanced diet supports the body’s own detoxification mechanisms.
-Particularly important is the use of phthalate-free feed and food bowls made of stainless steel or ceramic instead of plastic.
+Dietary modification: A high-quality, balanced diet supports the body’s own detoxification mechanisms.
+Particularly important is the use of phthalate-free feed and feeding bowls made of stainless steel or ceramic instead of plastic.

 Replacement of plastic toys with alternatives made from natural materials such as wood, cotton, or undyed leather.